camille-rouet/PDG-Arena-extra/simulation-data/paper-PDG-Arena/readme_when_loading_rdata.txt

-Here are described some of the objects contained in 2023-12-15_goodHeightGoodAlignment.RData
+Here are described some of the objects contained in the .RData file

 # Vocabulary